-Century Hosts 4th Annual Golf Tournament

-by DAWN DREYLING photographer

-On August 29, the Century College Foundation held its fourth annual Golf Tournament at the White Bear Lake Yacht Club.
+Century Hosts 4th Annual Golf Tournament by DAWN DREYLING photographer On August 29, the Century College Foundation held its fourth annual Golf Tournament at the White Bear Lake Yacht Club.
 This year there were sixty four participants, and the proceeds from this event totaled \$12,700.
 These proceeds are used each year costs are on the rise, it has been necessary to find ways to assist students so that they can afford to attend school.

-Minnesota currently has one of the highest tuition rates in the U.S. The to fund scholarships for students.
-Last year, the Foundation provided 109 scholarships, totaling approximately \$139,000.
+Minnesota currently has one of the highest tuition rates in the U.S. The Foundation and Corporate sponsors help to keep Century up to date with building upgrades, to fund scholarships for students.
+Last year, the Foundation provided scholarships, 109 totaling approximately \$139,000.
+The golf event awarded some really big prizes for its participants also.
+One of the items was a car sponsored by Whitiker Buick GMC for a hole in one, and an iPad and golf bag were given away.